yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 The training datasets contains three features: Depth_BML (depth below mud line), Temperature, Age, and the calculated Beta is the target.

+The dataset is splited into 70% as training part and 30% as testing part.

 <img width="319" alt="image" src="https://github.com/user-attachments/assets/7041b3ce-1092-4b74-ba37-e48d85f7acc9">

 ## Training Datasets: